 Does not demonstrate that the quality of the stratigraphic data in Paul et al. (2022) is not adequate for determination of paleospecies over a span of many hundreds of thousands of years.

-Criticism of the Paul et al. (2022) sample size is excessive because it is larger than for most other noncontroversial dinosaur paleospecies, is markedly larger than used by Carr (2020), and approaches that of Scannella et al. (2014) Triceratops sample that Carr et al. (2022) cite favorably.
+Criticism of the Paul et al. (2022) sample size is excessive because it is larger than for most other noncontroversial dinosaur paleospecies including intragenera, is markedly larger than used by Carr (2020), and approaches that of Scannella et al. (2014) Triceratops sample that Carr et al. (2022) cite favorably.

 Strong criticism of Paul et al. (2022) for using private specimens on practical grounds including data replication, as well as ethical issues, is itself ethically and scientifically problematic.
 Excluding the data severely hinders testing the species problem by seriously reducing the sample size and eliminating some of the extreme data ends.
 And Carr et al. (2022) themselves use the Paul et al.’s data without alteration or deletion of the privately held remains to test Paul et al.’s results.